Needle aponeurotomy / needle fasciotomy

 How we do the procedure

 Before we perform the procedure we give you a dose of paracetamol (‘Panadol’) to take.
 In our experience strong pain killers are not required before or after the procedure.
 If you are anxious about injections or medical procedures a mild relaxant can be prescribed for you to take 30 minutes before the procedure.
 Alternatively, if you do not wish to be awake for the procedure, you can choose to have it performed in a hospital operating theatre with an anaesthetist.

-After Dr Tomlinson wipes off the local anaesthetic cream and takes pre-procedure photographs, Dr Tomlinson will measure your joint contractures and you will be asked to lie on the procedure couch in our consulting room, where we perform the procedure.
+After Dr Tomlinson's nurse wipes off the local anaesthetic cream and takes pre-procedure photographs, Dr Tomlinson will measure your joint contractures and you will be asked to lie on the procedure couch in our consulting room, where we perform the procedure.
 Your hand will be cleaned with an antiseptic wash and local anaesthetic injections will be administered to the treatment area over your palm or fingers.
 During the procedure you can listen to the radio and talk to Dr Tomlinson and her nurse.